jrasero/citosines-melanoma/README.md

 # citosines-melanoma

-Scripts for the analysis of the citosines and melanoma paper
+Scripts for the analyses and plots of the paper "A new clinical tool to predict outcome in early-stage melanoma patients" doi: https://doi.org/10.1101/632455